-Doing nothing but lying on the beach all week may still be heaven for some people, but for others, concerns over things such as skin cancer and obesity means that healthier options are becoming increasingly popular.
+Doing nothing but lying on the beach all week might still be heaven for some, but concerns over skin cancer and obesity means healthier holidays are becoming the norm.

-But if the thought of a drink has you reaching for a cigarette, however, then perhaps you should instead head down to the Holistic Holidays resort in the Canary Islands, which has a programme for smokers trying to quit – a holiday activity which is certain to improve your health.
+If the thought of a drink has you reaching for a cigarette, perhaps you should consider an anti-tobacco holiday programme.
+With medical treatments and natural therapies focused on addictions, these worldwide holistic retreats are ideal if you’re trying to quit smoking… a holiday activity which is certain to improve your health.

-Wherever you go and whatever you do, make sure you take out Churchill travel insurance.
-Without it, the stress of losing your luggage, or finding your flights cancelled, could soon undo all those well-earned health benefits.
-For a single trip or annual cover quote, look online now.
+Without it, the stress of losing your luggage or finding your flights cancelled could undo all those well-earned health benefits.